-Exams can be stressful, but being prepared can help manage stress and allow you to perform to your best.
+Exams can be stressful, but being prepared can help manage stress and allow you to perform at your best.
 There are lots of techniques you can try and resources available to make sure you get the most out of your exam study.

 As early as possible, find out what topics will be covered in your exam, the type of exam and its conditions.
 Important details include the duration of the exam and whether it has open book, multiple choice, short answer or essay questions.